 Love is the way I walk in gratitude.

-In the world’s eyes, we are grateful when – comparing ourselves to others – we are thankful because we are not suffering the way are, we have more than they have, et cetera.
+In the world’s eyes, we are grateful when – comparing ourselves to others – we are thankful because we are not suffering the way they are, we have more than they have, et cetera.
 We don’t live in a war zone, we aren’t subject to famine.
 A tornado didn’t just pass through.
+It’s not that we wish these things on others.
+It’s that we don’t wish them on us.

 It is insane to offer thanks because of suffering.
 But it is equally insane to fail in gratitude to One Who offers you the certain means whereby all pain is healed, and suffering replaced with laughter and with happiness (W-pI.195.2:1-2).

-In other words, the distorted interpretation of perception offered by the Holy Spirit forces us into a state of competition with our brothers and sisters – which competition is premised on scarcity – and denies the existence of God, Who is our Salvation.
+In other words, the distorted interpretation of perception offered by the ego forces us into a state of competition with our brothers and sisters – which competition is premised on scarcity – and denies the existence of God, Who is our Salvation.

-In essence, love is the answer to all our problems and only love is real.
-We can choose to see the world through the eyes of Love – which IS the Holy Spirit – or through the eyes of fear, which is the familiar mode of ego.
+In essence, the Holy Spirit teaches us that Love is the answer to all our so-called problems and that only Love is real.
+We can elect to see the world through the eyes of Love – which is the Holy Spirit – or through the eyes of fear, which is the all-too-familiar mode of ego.

-Love does not compare, because Love does not recognizes any differences upon which value could be based (W-pI.195.4:2).
-The end of differences is not the end of the self, but it is the beginning of the freedom and creativity by which we remember our oneness with God.
+Love does not compare, because Love does not recognizes any differences upon which judgment can rest (W-pI.195.4:2).
+Thus, the very concept of value is foreign to Love.
+When we commit to learning only from the Teacher of Love, then we accept the undoing of differences that Love entails.
+The end of differences is not the end of the self, but it is the beginning of the freedom and creativity in which and by which we remember our oneness with God.

-Gratitude is yoked to Love, because Love undoes the differences upon which our fear of loss, of suffering, and of death are premised.
-This is not just a statement about or own state of existence; it is rather a statement about the collective, about all our brothers and sisters, broadly defined to include whales and tulips and dragonflies.
+Gratitude is yoked to Love because Love undoes the differences upon which our fear of loss, suffering and death are premised.
+What is not different is the same.
+This is not merely a statement about our own condition; it is a statement about the collective, about all our brothers and sisters, broadly defined to include whales and tulips and dragonflies.
+To exclude even a single one is to forget the cause for joy and peace.

 . . . let your gratitude make room for all who will escape with you; the sick, the weak, the needy and afraid, and those who mourn a seeming loss or feel apparent pain, who suffer cold or hunger, or who walk the way of hatred and the path of death.
 All these go with you (W-pI.195.5:2-3).

-It is easy to imagine a whale sharing our salvation.
-It is easy to imagine our horses or dogs.
-It is harder to imagine a serial killer or a rapist.
-It is hard to imagine an arms dealer or a racist.
+Perhaps it is easy to imagine a blue whale or a solitary moose sharing salvation with us.
+Perhaps it is easy to imagine horses or dogs partaking of Love with us.
+But it is harder to imagine a serial killer or a rapist.
+It is harder to imagine an arms dealer or a racist.

-A Course in Miracles insists that our gratitude reach even those we would exclude – perhaps, especially, those we would exclude.
+But A Course in Miracles insists that our gratitude extend even unto those we would exclude – perhaps especially those we would exclude.

-Let us not compare ourselves with them, or thus we split them off from our awareness of the unity we share them, as they with us . . .
+Let us not compare ourselves with [our brothers and sisters], or thus we split them off from our awareness of the unity we share them, as they with us . . .
 We thank our Father for one thing alone; that we are separate from no living thing, and therefore one with Him (W-pI.195.5:4, 6:1).

 Love holds everything, and we give thanks for all of it – otherwise our thanks is hollow (W-pI.195.6:3).